adilmoujahid/Blog/content/2020/streamlit-schelling.md

 #4.
 Simulations

 Now that we have our streamlit app ready, we can run our Schelling simulations.
-In the 3 simulations below, we changed the similarity threshold and we run the simulations from 10 iterations.
+In the 3 simulations below, we changed the similarity threshold and we run the simulations for 10 iterations.

 <div style="display:block;margin:auto;height:80%;width:80%">